Subadditivity of shifts, Eilenberg-Zilber shuffle products and homology of lattices: Introduction

 \subsection{Acknowledgements:}

 We thank Aldo Conca, David Eisenbud, Craig Hu\-neke and Eran Nevo for their interest and helpful comments.
+This paper was written while the first author was a member at the Institute for Advanced Study in Princeton.
 Funding for his membership has been provided by The Ambrose Monell Foundation and Horizon Europe ERC Grant number: 101045750 / Project acronym: HodgeGeoComb.
-The second and third authors would like to thank the Einstein Institute of Mathematics at the Hebrew University of Jerusalem for the hospitality.
+The third and fourth authors would like to thank the Einstein Institute of Mathematics at the Hebrew University of Jerusalem for the hospitality.